 ADHD Decision Paralysis: Why It Happens and How to Overcome It

 If you have ADHD, you may find yourself stuck when trying to make even simple choices.
-What should be a quick decision can turn into overthinking, avoidance, or feeling completely frozen.
+What should be a quick decision can turn into overthinking, avoidance, or feeling completely paralyzed.

-Decision paralysis in ADHD is a state where a person feels unable to make a choice or start a task due to overwhelm, competing options, and executive functioning challenges.
-It’s a common experience for people with ADHD, and it often leads to avoidance, overthinking, or feeling mentally “stuck.”
+Decision paralysis in ADHD is a state where a person feels unable to make a choice or start a task due to overwhelm, competing options, and executive dysfunction.
+It's a common experience for people with ADHD, and it often leads to avoidance, overthinking, or feeling mentally "stuck."
+These ADHD symptoms can significantly impact daily life and work performance.

-This can also lead to ADHD decision fatigue, where your brain becomes so mentally drained that even small choices feel overwhelming.
+This can also lead to ADHD decision fatigue, where your ADHD brain becomes so mentally exhausted that even small choices feel overwhelming.

 If this sounds familiar, you're not alone.
 And more importantly, there's nothing wrong with you.
 Your brain is overloaded, not broken.